fosslinux/live-bootstrap/README.rst

    a.
 Alternatively, run ``./rootfs.py --chroot`` to run it in a chroot.
    b.
 Alternatively, run ``./rootfs.py`` but don’t run the actual
       virtualization and instead copy sysa/tmp/initramfs to a USB or some other device and boot from bare metal.
+NOTE: we now require a hard drive.
+This is currently hardcoded as sda.
+You also need to put ``sysc/tmp/disk.img`` onto your sda on the bootstrapping machine.

 5. Wait.
 6. If you can, observe the many binaries in ``/after/bin``!
 When the